Virtual Cave

 (3) plugging of the central channel may occur in dry periods, and when flow resumes, the pressure may force a new channel out the side of the original one

 (4) air currents may favor growth in a particular direction.
-Sometimes helictites are found facing the same direction down a passage (see upper left photo in thumbnail table below).
+Sometimes helictites are found facing the same direction down a passage (as in photos 7 and 8).

 AUTHOR: Dave Bunnell